sst/guide/_chapters/create-a-s3-bucket-for-file-uploads.md

 layout: post
 title: Create a S3 Bucket for File Uploads
 date: 2016-12-27 00:00:00
+description: Tutorial on how to create and configure a S3 bucket for file uploads.
 ---

 Now that we have our database table ready; let's get things setup for handling file uploads.
 We need to handle file uploads because each note can have an uploaded file as an attachment.